Maxi Lim: Career

+Lim is best known for playing the comical and eager-to-please "Wayang King" in hit local movie Ah Boys to Men series.
+He reprised in role in a 2014 musical adaptation of the movie.

 Personal life

-Lim graduated from Temasek Polytechnic (School of Design).

 Lim married actress Liz Teo on 29 March 2020.
 They announced that they are expecting a child in September.
 On 29 August, Teo given birth to a baby boy named Reign.
+In January 2024, they announced their separation.